Ronnie Rocket: Background

 After releasing 1977's Eraserhead, a black-and-white surrealist film and his debut feature-length production, Lynch began work on the screenplay for Ronnie Rocket.
 He and his agent, Marty Michaelson, of William Morris Endeavor, initially attempted to find financial backing for the project.
 They met with one film studio on the matter.
 Lynch described the film as being "about electricity and a three-foot guy with red hair"; the studio never got back in touch with him.

 Lynch met film producer Stuart Cornfeld at this time.
 Cornfeld had enjoyed Eraserhead and was interested in producing Ronnie Rocket.
 He was working for Mel Brooks and Brooksfilms, and when the pair realized Ronnie Rocket was unlikely to find sufficient financing to be produced, Lynch asked to see some already-written scripts to work from for his next film instead.
 Cornfeld found four scripts he felt would interest Lynch, but on hearing the name of the first of these, the director decided his next project would be The Elephant Man.

 Lynch would return to Ronnie Rocket after each of his films, intending it, at different stages, as the follow-up not only to Eraserhead or The Elephant Man but also Dune, Blue Velvet and Twin Peaks: Fire Walk With Me.
 After producing The Elephant Man, Lynch had planned to cast Dexter Fletcher in the title role.
-Brad Dourif, Dennis Hopper, Jack Nance, Isabella Rossellini, Harry Dean Stanton, and Dean Stockwell have also been considered for roles in the film at various times; each has worked with Lynch on other projects.
+Brad Dourif, Dennis Hopper, Jack Nance, Isabella Rossellini, Harry Dean Stanton, Dean Stockwell, and Crispin Glover have also been considered for roles in the film at various times; each has worked with Lynch on other projects.

 In 1987, after having released Blue Velvet, Lynch again attempted to pursue Ronnie Rocket.
 While scouting actors for the eponymous role, Lynch met Michael J. Anderson, whose work in short films Lynch had seen previously.
 As a direct result of meeting Anderson, Lynch cast the actor in a recurring role in the television series Twin Peaks; his first appearance was in 1990's "Episode 2".
 Anderson also appeared in Lynch's 1990 short film Industrial Symphony No. 1, and the 2001 film Mulholland Drive.
 Lynch visited northern England to scout a filming location for Ronnie Rocket, but found that the industrial cities he had hoped to use had become too modernized to fit his intended vision.